Printing Guidelines: Tuning our 3Dresyns in SLA, DLP & LCD 3D printers

 Our Fine Tuners give the opportunity to printer users to resolve any basic and common print quality problems.

-In fact, to obtain high quality results (maximum resolution and detail) at different printer settings all 3D resins and printing variables need to be fine tuned by either fine tuning the printer settings: adjusting the power and the exposure time if the printer permits it, and/or just by fine tuning our resins with our Fine Tuners such as FT1 and LB1 Bio.
-Our Fine Tuners are ideal for overcoming the limitations of closed mode "black box" printers.
+In fact, to obtain high quality results (maximum resolution and detail) at different printer settings all 3D resins and printing variables can be fine tuned by either fine tuning the printer settings: adjusting the power and the exposure time if the printer permits it, and/or just by fine tuning our resins with our Fine Tuners such as FT1 and LB1 Bio.
+Our Fine Tuners are ideal for overcoming the printing limitations of closed mode "black box" printers.

 Typical printing problems and solutions